 Leeds True Wage: why office days matter more than headline pay

 Leeds is the largest financial and legal centre in England outside London, with financial and professional services accounting for around 40% of the city's gross value added.
 Its digital and tech sector has grown 125% faster than the national average in recent years, reaching over 34,000 tech roles — driven by major employers including Channel 4, HMRC and the UK Infrastructure Bank all establishing significant presences in the city.
-For professionals evaluating a Leeds salary offer, the market is substantial; the question is how that salary holds up once office frequency is taken into account.
+For professionals evaluating a Leeds salary offer, the market is substantial; the question is how that salary holds up once office days is taken into account.

 Sources: Leeds City Council Economic Vision and Delivery Plan; The Data City / Leeds Digital sector analysis 2025; Leeds Observatory labour market data.